nesevis/exhaust/docs/CONCEPTS.md

 - **Counterexample**: an input for which the property fails; after reduction, the minimal counterexample, the simplest input that still fails.
 - **Coverage**: the first phase of an `#exhaust` run, testing problematic values pairwise before random sampling.
 Coverage of the input space, not code coverage.
 - **Pairwise**: covering every pair of problematic values from different parameters in at least one case.
-- **Problematic value**: a value bugs cluster around, from a fixed per-type catalogue (range limits, NaN, daylight-saving transitions, empty collections, troublesome Unicode scalars).
+- **Problematic value**: a value bugs cluster around, from a fixed per-type catalogue (range limits for integers, NaN and the infinities for floats, daylight-saving transitions for dates, troublesome Unicode scalars for characters, short lengths for collections).
 - **Property**: a claim about your code that should hold for every generated input; what `#exhaust` and `#explore` check.
 - **Random sampling**: the second phase, drawing from the generator's natural distribution.
 - **Reduction**: reducing a failing input to the minimal counterexample, automatically and for every type.

 ### Exploration

-- **Direction**: a named region of the output that `#explore` steers toward and guarantees coverage of.
+- **Direction**: a named region of the output that `#explore` steers toward via CGS.

-### Inspection and reflection
+### Inspection

+- **Inspection**: the foundation that makes generators inspectable data structures, so Exhaust can read their parameters, branches, and domains.
+It powers coverage, CGS, and reduction.
+- **Reflection**: running a generator backward to recover the choices behind a concrete value; what `reflecting:` and `#examine`'s round-trip check use.
+Requires bidirectional transforms.
 - **Bidirectional**: a transform that supplies both directions (`mapped`, `bound`); a generator built only from these is reflectable.
 - **Forward-only**: a generator that generates and reduces but cannot reflect, because it contains a one-way `.map` or `.bind`.
-- **Inspection**: the foundation that makes generators inspectable data structures, so Exhaust can read their parameters, branches, and domains.
-It powers coverage, CGS, and reduction.
-- **Reflectable**: a generator reflection can pass backward through.
-Every generator is inspectable; only some are reflectable.
-- **Reflection**: running a generator backward to recover the choices behind a value; what `reflecting:` uses.
-It plays no part in reduction.
 - **Reflection round-trip**: `#examine`'s check that a generated value reflects back to the choices that made it.

 ### Contracts